 WAIF’s Lifesaving Philosophy

-WAIF has become a leader in its humane treatment of dogs and cats.
-Beyond its mission of finding permanent, loving homes for the stray pet population, WAIF also helps people.
+Beyond our mission of finding permanent, loving homes for the stray pet population, WAIF also helps people.
 Through our Pet Food Banks, Prevent-a-Litter Coupon Program and Nick’s Crisis Care Assistance, we understand the importance and value of the human-animal bond.
 It is what drives our dedicated staff to find perfect matches between available shelter animals and prospective pet families.
 Sadly, our work is never done.
 However, we happily accept the challenges that face us on a daily basis.
 Each animal that comes to WAIF has a unique story.
-Though we can never fully ascertain what the background may be on an incoming animal, we use established shelter and animal welfare practices that allow us to evaluate an animal’s personality to ensure a fit within a permanent loving home.
+Though we can never fully ascertain what the background may be on an incoming animal, we use established shelter and animal welfare practices which allow us to evaluate an animal’s personality to ensure a fit within a permanent loving home.

 WAIF has helped many thousands of animals and families and will continue to do so.
 Supported by increasing levels of compassion, donations, and volunteer hours; we are reminded that whether you are a donor, volunteer or member of the community you care as much as we do.
 On behalf of the thousands of animals and people we have helped, thank you for your continued support.